AlexeyBuzdin/android-development-course/Course/Session_5/README.md

 3. Set layout to Activity
 4. Set simple Adapter to ListView
 5. Create new Layout for ListViewAdapter
-6. Create custom Adapter
+6. Create custom Adapter, demonstrate displaying different dates
 7. SetOnClickListener to button and add element to List
-8. SetOnClickListener to Delete button
-9. Create new class with name ToDoItem and change it in Adapter
+8. Create new class ToDoItem and use it to represent todo text and date for the Adapter
-10. Align ListItem Views with ToDoItem
+9. SetOnClickListener to Delete button

 ![Mockup](mockup.png)